Lancelotbronner/swift-raylib-workspace/Raylib/Sources/Raylib/Documentation.docc/Migration/Cheatsheet.md

 # Cheatsheet

-**Updated for raylib v4.0**
+**raylib v4.0    |    bindings 40%**

 This document presents a detailed overview of the raylib cheatsheet along with its corresponding Swift symbol(s).

-This document currently has a 33% coverage, contributions are welcome!
+This document currently has a 40% coverage, contributions are welcome!

 > Note: This file is generated (and badly so), any improvement suggestions are welcome.